fireship-io/fireship.io/content/courses/angular/app-shared-module.md

 ### Step 2 - Consolidate Imports

 Avoid duplication by consolidating your imports with the the spread syntax.
-We will be using the common material modules throughout the course.
+We will be using the common Material modules throughout the course.
 All Material modules listed below will be used in this app.

 {{< file "ngts" "shared.module.ts" >}}
 ```typescript